bytefair/scentric/readme.md

 * Theme validates and meets all normal expectations for WP.org themes aside from post thumbnail support built in.
 * Lots of minor cleanup of the code.
 * Finally created a screenshot.png file
+* Added 4 more widget areas to footer
+* Added more informative documentation

 ## Planned Additions

 * (Definitely) Include code for configuring Nginx as well as Apache.
 * (Likely) Include helper class for meta boxes in custom-types.php
+* (Likely) Include several Sassified grid systems for easy responsive development.
+I'm not sure how I want to do this yet or which systems I should even include.
-* (Maybe) Move custom types to a plugin, which is probably the way to go.
+* (Possibly) Move custom types to a plugin, which is probably the way to go.
 In the meantime, I endorse using [Easy Custom Content Types for WordPress](http://codecanyon.net/item/easy-custom-content-types-for-wordpress/234182).
 I've heavily examined the code and it's of extremely high quality and uses almost entirely native WP functionality.
 You don't even need to keep the plugin installed once you've generated the code.
 If you'd like to do custom types as a plugin, use this.
-* (Maybe) Write an admin backend for custom types
+* (Possibly) Write an admin backend for custom types
-* (Maybe) Write a default template handler for custom types.
+* (Possibly) Write a default template handler for custom types.

 ## License